haiwen/seafile-client/README.md

 > Qt 5.2 or higher is required

-Ubuntu users can install seafile client from [Seafile Clients PPA](https://code.launchpad.net/~seafile/+archive/ubuntu/seafile-client)
+Ubuntu users can install seafile client from this [PPA](https://code.launchpad.net/~seafile/+archive/ubuntu/seafile-client)

 ### INSTALL with Qt5 ###